pasztorpisti/json-cfg/README.rst

 - json object (dictionary like stuff)
 - json array (list like stuff)
-- json scalar (I use "scalar" to refer any json value that isn't a container - object or array)
+- json scalar (I use "scalar" to refer any json value that isn't a container)

-I use *json value* to refer to a json node/element whose type is unknown or unimportant.
+I use *json value* to refer to any json node/element whose type is unknown or unimportant.
 The public API of the wrapper classes is very simple: they have no public methods.
 All they provide is a few magic methods that you can use to read/query the loaded json data.
-(These magic methods are `__contains__`, `__getattr__`, `__getitem__`, `__len__`, `__iter__` and `__call__` but don't worry if you don't about these magic methods as I will demonstrate the usage with simple code examples that don't assume that you know these magic methods.)
+(These magic methods are `__contains__`, `__getattr__`, `__getitem__`, `__len__`, `__iter__` and `__call__` but don't worry if you don't know about these magic methods as I will demonstrate the usage with simple code examples that don't assume that you know them.)
 The reason for having no public methods is simple: We allow querying json object keys with `__getattr__` (with the dot or member access operator like `config.myvalue`) and we don't want any public methods to conflict with the key values in your config file.